Shivter14/Shivtanium/README.md

 ## The Desktop Window Manager

 Shivtanium uses a custom-made Desktop Window Manager to render windows with themes.
-These themes can be customized with *resource packs*
+These themes can be customized with *resource packs*.

 Yes, Shivtanium has a resource pack format.